 Joshua A. Newville

-Joshua Newville is a civil attorney focusing on employment law and civil rights litigation.
-Joshua is a passionate advocate for victims of discrimination and unfair treatment.
-Joshua is presently the lead attorney representing thirteen same-sex couples in historic challenges to North and South Dakotas’ marriage equality bans.
+Joshua Newville is a civil trial and appellate attorney focusing on employment law and civil rights.
+He practices in state and federal court in multiple states and is a passionate advocate for victims of discrimination and unfair treatment.